Skip to contentSkip to navigationSkip to topbar

 overview page anchor

-The Network Bandwidth Profile API makes it possible to specify how the downlink bandwidth of a Group Room Participant should be distributed among its subscribed tracks.
+The Network Bandwidth Profile API makes it possible to specify how the downlink bandwidth of a Room Participant should be distributed among its subscribed tracks.
 Using this API developers can assign higher bandwidth to higher priority tracks, protect audio quality and keep the consumed network and battery resources under control.

 What is the Network Bandwidth Profile API